SJTU-PLV/direct-refinement-popl24-artifact/README.md

   Theorem spec_sim_2 : forward_simulation cc_compcert cc_compcert top_spec2 (Asm.semantics tp2).
   ```

-#### Other examples
+#### Additional examples

-The following examples are not discussed in our paper, because they
+The following example is not discussed in our paper because of limit in space.
+It demonstrates
-are more complicated than the client-server example introduced in our
-paper.
-However, we implement and verify them to show the effectiveness of our framework.

-##### Mutual Recursive Client-Server Example
+how mutual recursion can be handled with direct refinement.

+##### Mutually recursive client-server

 We define a mutual recursive client-server example where the server
 code is the same as `server.s` in [demo/Server.v](DirectRefinement/demo/Server.v) and the